businesspolicy/businesspolicy.github.io/_topics/portfolio/corporate.md

 4.  **Governance Decisions:** Analyzing how business decisions are made within the corporate portfolio.
 We will discuss key aspects of governance:
     * Centralization vs. Decentralization: The degree to which decision-making authority is concentrated at the corporate headquarters versus distributed among business units.
     * Coordination vs. Autonomy: The balance between close collaboration and interdependence among business units versus the independence and freedom of business units to make their own decisions.
+    * Role of Organizational Culture and Industry Contexts: The potential of unwritten rules and norms idiosyncratic to the organization and the industries make corporate strategy succeed or fail.

 ## Recall Activity:  Corporate Strategy